harmony-one/busd-contract/README.md

 It is a fork of the following repository: https://github.com/paxosglobal/busd-contract

+NOTE for deployment on mainnet:
-NOTE:scripts under busd-contract/server are just example/test scripts showing how to write javascripts to interact with BUSD smartcontract using harmony SDK.
+1) scripts under busd-contract/server are just example/test scripts showing how to write javascripts to interact with BUSD smartcontract using harmony SDK.
 They are not production-ready.

+2) The commands in migrations/2_deploy_contracts.js are executed in multiple transactions.
+Upon deployment, please verify the success of each transaction, including proxy ownership transfer and domain initialization

 ## Added Packages
 ```